 - Lightly toast in a 325 degree oven, turning once.

-- Serve warm with the chilled soup.
+- Serve crostini warm with the chilled soup.

-For more of Amy’s aphrodisiac magic, check out Fork Me, Spoon Me: the sensual cookbook.
+If you enjoy this recipe, be sure to check out Fork Me, Spoon Me: the sensual cookbook.